-Within 60 days of becoming the CEO and in each subsequent year at a time specified by the Ethics Commissioner, the CEO must provide to the Ethics Commissioner a disclosure statement of the assets, liabilities, and financial interests of the CEO, the CEO's spouse or adult interdependent partner, the CEO's minor children, and any private corporation controlled by the CEO, the CEO's spouse or adult interdependent partner, the CEO's minor children, or any combination thereof or such other information as required by the Ethics Commissioner.
+Each year at a time specified by the Ethics Commissioner, the CEO must provide to the Ethics Commissioner a disclosure statement of the assets, liabilities, and financial interests of the CEO, the CEO's spouse or adult interdependent partner, the CEO's minor children, and any private corporation controlled by the CEO, the CEO's spouse or adult interdependent partner, the CEO's minor children, or any combination thereof.

-The CEO must provide a return relating to persons directly associated to the Ethics Commissioner within 60 days of becoming the CEO.
+The CEO also must provide a return relating to persons directly associated to the Ethics Commissioner within 60 days of this provision coming into effect for the CEO.

-The CEO must file with the Ethics Commissioner an updated disclosure statement or return relating to persons directly associated within 30 days of any material change to a previous disclosure statement or return relating to persons directly associated.

-The CEO must file with the Ethics Commissioner an updated return relating to persons directly associated within 30 days of ceasing to be CEO.
+The CEO must file an updated disclosure statement or return relating to persons directly associated within 30 days of any material changes to a previous disclosure statement or return relating to persons directly associated.
+The CEO also must file an updated return relating to persons directly associated within 30 days of ceasing to be CEO.